Warley Woods: History

+Warley Hall may have been established after the dissolution of the monasteries in 1538.

 The estate which now forms the park was purchased by Samuel Galton, Jr., then living at nearby Great Barr Hall, in the 1790s.
 At the time, it was in Staffordshire.
 He commissioned Humphry Repton to landscape the fields and ordered the building of a new house to designs by the architect, Robert Lugar, in gothic style.
-The house was occupied by his son Hubert, in 1819.
+The house was occupied by his son Hubert, in 1819 and in the 1880s by H.G.
+Reid, the one time Member of Parliament for Aston Manor.
+It was described as having a mixture of architectural styles; a little Elizabethan and Gothic with an "abundance of turrets, everywhere".
 The land was purchased by Birmingham City Council in 1902 and opened as a park in 1906.

 Repton first visited the site in 1794.
 His designs, in the form of a Red Book typical of his work, and submitted in March 1795, are now held by Sandwell Archives.
 They were largely complied with, albeit some modifications were made.

 The house, known locally as "Warley Abbey", despite having no religious function, was demolished in 1957.

-Murder of Zee Ming Wu

-In 1919, a Chinese labourer, Zee Ming Wu, was murdered in the park, during the theft of his Post Office Savings Bank account book.
-Another Chinese labourer, Djang Djing Sung, confessed to being involved in the robbery and was convicted of murder and hanged, despite insisting that he had played only a minor part in a conspiracy to rob Zee Ming Wu, and did not strike the fatal blow.